w495/bulk-video-converter/README.md

   stop: 00:00:30
 profile:
   base:
-    abstract: 1
-        # It will be used only for inheritance.
+    abstract: 1 # It will be used only for inheritance.
-    source: /path/to/video/files/*.MTS
-        # also you can set names of files within config
+    source: /home/user/Video/*.MTS  # also you can set file names here.
     output_dir_name: ./out
     pass_log_dir_name: ./pass_log

-  # High-quality SD video for archive/storage
-  # (PAL at 1Mbit/s in high profile):
+  # High-quality SD video.
+(PAL at 1Mbit/s in high profile)
   virag_h264x1_pal_sd:
-    # Other options are inherited from `base`
     extends:   base
     passes: 1
     video: